Supermarket chain presents futuristic sustainable products from June 27, during the ‘Future Goods’ week

 Lidl is one of the largest supermarket chains in the Netherlands with more than 400 branches.
 Under the slogan ‘the highest quality for the lowest price’, Lidl offers a wide assortment of food and non-food commodities.

 StartLife, founded by Wageningen University & Research and OostNL, supports food and agri startups to develop into leading companies.
 The world food problem asks for radical changes in the food and agriculture sectors.
-StartLife believes that startups, because of their innovative abilities, are the driving force behind a more sustainable world.
-StartLife has been working with startups for more than 10 years.
-In the last six years, they have supported almost 300 startups that develop technological innovations in the field of food and agriculture.
+StartLife believes that startups, because of their innovative abilities, are the driving force behind a more sustainable world and has been working with startups for more than 10 years.

 StartLife’s mission is to foster entrepreneurship in the food and agri sector and to support entrepreneurs and their teams in transforming innovative ideas into businesses with a worldwide impact.